cavidparker/Natural-Language-Processing/README.md

 - CSV = Comma Separated Values.
 - TSV = Tab Separated Values.
-- (" ") Must be a problem of CSV file
+- (" ") Must be a problem of TSV file
+- (,) Must be a problem of CSV file